£4,699.00

 We will be right on the lake so can enjoy the views over a glass or two.

-We travel to Lake Orta and the onto Lake Annecy where we will spend 2 nights enjoying the Splenda of Annecy.
+We travel to Lake Annecy where we will spend 2 nights enjoying the Splenda of Annecy.

 Lake Annecy, in the Haute-Savoie region of France, is fed by mountain springs and known for its clean water.
 At its north end, Annecy has a medieval old town with canals and bridges.
 The 13th-century Château de Menthon-Saint-Bernard perches above the lakeside village of Menthon-Saint-Bernard.
 The town of Saint-Jorioz has a popular beach.
 There are trails around the shore and pleasure boats dot the lake in summer.